Dialysis

 We were beyond stunned—the room became very silent, all of us staring at one another, silence before the tears began running.

-Yet, this gift — should he accept it, wonderful as it was?
-Objections arose in my mind, and it seemed like it would be nearly impossible to accept.
-How we wanted to escape this continually dialyzing, life sentence of end stage renal disease, from a disease known as PKD.
+This is one of the most generous gifts one person can give to another–and yet, could he actually accept it?
+Objections arose in our minds, and it seemed like it would be nearly impossible to accept.
+How we wanted to escape this continually dialyzing, life sentence of end-stage renal disease, caused from his PKD.

 Oh, how I wanted him to accept the offer!
 I wanted my healthy husband back.
 I wanted our old life back!